 We currently support devices that use the ESP32 and the nRF52 microcontrollers.
 Both of these offer low power consumption and long battery life, but each come with their own advantages:

-The ESP32 devices have the advantage of having a wifi interface.
+The ESP32 devices have the advantage of having a Wifi interface.
 This allows you to connect to an access point, or run the device as an access point, and host the web interface.
-Unfortunately the ESP32 does not support Bluetooth 5.0, and so has to wake up from sleep mode every now and then to connect to bluetooth devices to receive messages.
+Unfortunately the ESP32 does not support Bluetooth 5.0, and so has to wake up from sleep mode now and then to connect to Bluetooth devices to receive messages.
 This can result in delays sending a message from your phone.